richarddahl/uno/REFACTOR.md

 #### Domain Refactor Roadmap (Q2 2025)

 ##### Service Layer Modernization Checklist

 - [ ] Ensure every `Failure` returned from service methods includes contextual details in `DomainValidationError.details`.
 - [ ] Add or improve error context details in all `Failure` returns (consider a helper for standardization).
 - [ ] Expand/verify test coverage for all error paths (repo, domain, logging), asserting error context.
 - [ ] Refactor to use repository interfaces/protocols for service/infra decoupling.
 - [ ] Update log messages to use structured format for critical events/errors.
 - [ ] Apply this service layer pattern to all remaining aggregates/services.

+---

+**Note:** Legacy code is excluded from all modernization, linting, and type hint sweeps.
+It will be deleted once the refactor is complete.
 - [ ] Add/update docstrings/examples for service methods showing error handling.

 - Canonical plan: see EVENT_REFACTOR_PLAN.md for all event sourcing and DDD progress, decisions, and implementation notes.